brandon-mai/powermean-mcts-alphazero/game/README.md

 - All methods must be implemented as described above.
 - Attribute types must match the requirements.
 - The implementation should be clear and easy to maintain.
+- The methods get_encoded_state and change_perspective should be able to handle stacked states (multi-state input), e.g., when the input is an array of multiple states, to ensure compatibility with operations using np.stack().

 This structure ensures that all game classes are consistent and compatible with the rest of the framework.